 Terms of Service

-All electronic data or information submitted via the Services, including data and information related to or provided by Patients or Authorized Users, is referred to herein as “Customer Data ”.
+All electronic data or information submitted via the Services, including data and information related to or provided by Users, is referred to herein as "Customer Data".

-You agree to use the Services solely in accordance with these Terms (a) for your internal business purposes; and (b) to allow Authorized Users and Patients to live chat or otherwise communicate with one another via the Services.
+You agree to use the Services solely in accordance with these Terms: (a) for your internal business purposes; and (b) to allow Users to live chat or otherwise communicate with one another via the Services.

-You are responsible for all Authorized Users’ and Patients’ use of the Services, as well as their compliance with these Terms and all of your obligations set forth herein, and you expressly assume liability for any violations of these Terms caused by any of your Authorized Users or Patients.
-This includes any acts by an Authorized User or Patient that, if they were your acts, would be a violation of these Terms by you.
+You are responsible for all Users' access to and use of the Services, as well as their compliance with these Terms and all of your obligations set forth herein, and you expressly assume liability for any violations of these Terms caused by any of your Users.
+This includes any acts by a User that, if they were your acts, would be a violation of these Terms by you.

-Subject to your compliance with these Terms, Medchat hereby grants to you a limited, non-exclusive, non-transferable, non-sublicensable, revocable right to access and use the Services.
+Subject to your compliance with these Terms, Medchat hereby grants to you a limited, non-exclusive, non-transferable, non-sublicensable, revocable right to access and use the Services in the United States solely for your own internal business purposes.
 Subject to the limited rights expressly granted hereunder, Medchat reserves all right, title and interest in and to the Website and Services, including all related intellectual property rights.
 No rights are granted to you hereunder other than as expressly set forth herein.

 (a) modify, copy or create any derivative works based on the Website or Services;

-(b) license, sublicense, sell, resell, rent, lease, transfer, assign, distribute, time share, offer in a service bureau mode, or otherwise make the Services available to any third party, other than to Authorized Users and Patients as permitted herein;
+(b) license, sublicense, sell, resell, rent, lease, transfer, assign, distribute, time share, offer in a service bureau mode, or otherwise make the Website or Services available to any third party, other than to Users as permitted herein;

-(c) frame or mirror any content forming part of the Services;
+(c) frame or mirror any content forming part of the Website or Services;

-(d) reverse engineer or decompile any portion of the Services, including but not limited to, any algorithms or software utilized by Medchat in the provision of the Services;
+(d) reverse engineer or decompile any portion of the Website or Services, including but not limited to, any algorithms or software utilized by Medchat in the provision of the Website or Services;

-(e) access the Services in order to build any commercially available product or service;
+(e) access the Website or Services in order to build any commercially available product or service;

-(f) copy any features, functions, integrations, interfaces or graphics of the Services;
+(f) copy any features, functions, integrations, interfaces or graphics of the Website or Services;

-(g) remove any proprietary notices or legends from the Website and/or Services;
+(g) remove any proprietary notices or legends from the Website or Services;

-(h) use the Services in violation of applicable law;
+(h) use the Website or Services in violation of applicable law;

 (i) send or store infringing, obscene, threatening, or otherwise unlawful or tortious material, including material that violates privacy rights, in connection with the Website or Services;